Understanding Bipolar Disorder

 Drug Abuse, Bipolar Disorder, or Both?

 The symptoms of bipolar disorder often resemble the signs of drug use and addiction.
-Someone going through a manic episode can look and act like someone on Cocaine.
+Someone going through a manic episode can look and act like someone on cocaine.
 Both experience an elevated mood and energy.
 Those having a major depressive episode can also have the same symptoms as someone in withdrawal.

 If someone with an addiction has a co-occurring bipolar disorder, they need the help of someone trained in making a dual diagnosis.
 Because symptoms of both conditions can overlap, it’s important to see an experienced specialist.
 Someone with experience can distinguish between symptoms of addiction and bipolar disorder.